Best juicers 2025

 Opting for one of the best juicers is a surefire way to boost your vegetable and fruit intake.
 Extracting vitamin-dense, fibrous drinks from a plate of produce, many people turn to these juicers to create zingy shots to wake them (and their digestive system) up for the morning, as well as making plant-based milks and even desserts.

 We've tested dozens of market-leading juicers, whittling them down to a best juicer guide that will have the right option for every user, on any budget.
-When reviewing all of these juicers we looked for the yield per gram of produce we tested, and also considered how easy they were to clean and how successfully they tackles a range of ingredients.
+When reviewing all of these juicers we looked for the yield per gram of produce we tested, and also considered how easy they were to clean and how successfully they tackle a range of ingredients.
 Here are our top picks.

 The quick list

 Here’s the best juicers you can buy right now based on our testing and reviews.
-Scroll on for our full in-depth reviews.

 The best juicers you can buy today